 Liquidity risk arises from the financial liabilities of the Group and the Group's ability to meet its obligations to repay these financial liabilities as and when they fall due.
-Pact has a range of liabilities at 30 June that will be required to be settled at some future date.
+Pact has a range of liabilities at 30 June that will be required to be settled at some future date meet obligations to repay its financial liabilities as and when they fall due.